 However, Ausgrid is a contractor and the only one authorised to do work on street trees.

-In case a street tree that is on public area is branching up to 3 metres to power lines then Ausgrid should decide whether to prune or remove it.
+In case a street tree that is in the public area is branching up to 3 metres to power lines then Ausgrid should decide whether to prune or remove it.

 Fines for illegal tree removal

-Tree removal and pruning is managed by the Lane Cove Council Development Control Plan 2010.
+Tree removal and pruning are managed by the Lane Cove Council Development Control Plan 2010.

 Anyone who failures to adhere to the guidelines set will be prosecuted and fined.
 Fines can go to as high as $1, 100,000.